Pets And Mental Health: The Mood-Boosting Power of Animals

 There are many forms mental health disorders can take; from depression and anxiety to eating disorders and chronic stress, and each individual sufferer will have their own unique way of managing and treating the illness.

 One thing that is universal, though, is the undoubted effect that owning a pet can have on your mental health.
+So, if you're asking "do dogs make you happier?", the answer is yes.

 If you’ve ever been a pet parent, you already know the incredible benefits that animals bring to our lives.
 Affection, responsibility, love and companionship – but did you know, that owning a pet also comes with some pretty powerful mental and physical health benefits, too!?